strapi/documentation/docs/developer-docs/latest/developer-resources/content-api/integrations/react.md

 Here is how to request your Collection Types in Strapi using React.
 When you create a Collection Type or a Single Type you will have a certain number of REST API endpoints available to interact with.

-We just used the GET, POST and PUT methods here but you can [get one entry](/developer-docs/latest/developer-resources/content-api/content-api.md#get-an-entry), [get how much entry you have](/developer-docs/latest/developer-resources/content-api/content-api.md#count-entries) and [delete](/developer-docs/latest/developer-resources/content-api/content-api.md#delete-an-entry) an entry too.
-Learn more about [API Endpoints](/developer-docs/latest/developer-resources/content-api/content-api.md#api-endpoints).
+We just used the GET, POST and PUT methods here but you can [get one entry](/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md#get-an-entry), and [delete](/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md#delete-an-entry) an entry too.
+Learn more about [API Endpoints](/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md#api-endpoints).